evidence-dev/evidence/sites/docs/docs/components/accordion.md

     This is the first item's accordion body.
   </AccordionItem>
   <AccordionItem title="Item 2">
-    This is the second item's accordion body.
+    This is the second item's accordion body with <b>bold text</b>.
   </AccordionItem>
   <AccordionItem title="Item 3">
     This is the third item's accordion body.
   </AccordionItem>
 </Accordion>
 ```

+Note that accordions _do not_ support using markdown in the body text.

+To style text, use HTML.

 ## Props